This website uses cookies to ensure you get the best experience on our website. Learn more

 Family holidays

-With a family chalet, consisting of two interlinked bedrooms with a shared bathroom, Pom Pom Camp is a good option on a family safari to Botswana.
+With a family chalet, consisting of two interlinked bedrooms with a shared bathroom, Pom Pom Camp is a good option on a family safari to Botswana – ideally with children aged 12 or over.

 Birdwatching

-Located within extensive floodplain areas, the birding at Pom Pom Camp is excellent.
-Water-associated birds are a feature here and sightings may include wattled crane, Pel’s fishing owl, slaty and black egrets and black coucals.
+Located within extensive floodplain areas, the birding at Pom Pom Camp offers is excellent opportunities for birding in Botswana.
+Water-associated birds are a feature here and sightings may include wattled crane, Pel's fishing owlDickinson’s kestrel, African palm swifts, slaty and black egrets and black coucals.

 Children